ABOUT THESE BOOKS:

-series tells about the large number of newsworthy events that happened in that year.
+series.
+Each tells about the large number of newsworthy events that happened

-“oldies” who are not as young as they were.
+the “oldies” who are not as young as they were.
 Probably they were War Babies

 or Boom Babies.
 When people get a bit older, they become more reflective on their lives, and they place

 more value on their partners, and families, and friends.
 And about this time, nostalgia edges into their lives, and they start

 IN FACT, MOST PEOPLE KNOW NOTHING